silvest/HEPfit/Doxygen/Usage.md

 ~~~~~~~~~~~~~~~

 The last command lists all the mandatory parameters in all the models sorted alphabetically and their
-default values as set in the class InputParameters
+default values as set in the class InputParameters.